 Hey, Steven Drozd: On the off chance you're buying a new American Apparel cape for your stage costume and decide to flip through our magazine, listen up.
 YOU'RE BETTER THAN THIS, MAN.
 Can't you make some music on your own to balance out this crap?
 Can't you go all Jonny Greenwood and start writing symphonies or scoring movies?
 I'm only giving this record a smiley because you seem like you need a confidence boost before you get matching tattoos with Wayne and Miley.

-is 2014's "We Are the World" for the drone-metal community but with zero charitable aspirations.
+Then It All Came Down is 2014's "We Are the World" for the drone-metal community but with zero charitable aspirations.
 J. R. Robinson leads the chaos with a rotating roster of members of Chicago experimental staples, like Corrections House, Codeine, and Indian.
 The result is like that one time I got unreasonably stoned before a flight to Texas—an attractive plan until I was miles away from comfort.
 Don't listen to this high.

 THE DANGER BOYS